Newspaper Page Text

 light of the trial was the testimony

-of Mrs. Lula Sims who lived not
+■of Mrs. Lula Sims who lived not

-far from Harris at 353 Tyler street
+far from Harris at 353 Tyler street.

-i She testified that Bell had rocked
+She testified that Bell had rocker!

-fher home a year before and charg
+j her home a year before and charg

-led the police force with negligence
+| ed the police force with negligence

 in arresting Bell.
 She based her

-|claims on racial prejudice.
+claims on racial prejudice.

-Stabbed on both legs by a man i
+Stabbed on both legs by a man

-whom she described as being tail
+whom she described as living tall

-Wheat street, told doctors at Grady
+Wheat street, told dock i s at Grady

 hospital that the man had attempt